silky/chrisdone-homepage/posts/twitter-problem-loeb.markdown

 I first heard about `loeb` from Dan Piponi’s
-[From Löb's Theorem to Spreadsheet Evaluation](http://blog.sigfpe.com/2006/11/from-l-theorem-to-spreadsheet.html) some years back, and ever since I've been wanted to use it for a real problem.
+[From Löb's Theorem to Spreadsheet Evaluation](http://blog.sigfpe.com/2006/11/from-l-theorem-to-spreadsheet.html) some years back, and ever since I've been wanting to use it for a real problem.
 It lets you easily define a spreadsheet generator by mapping over a functor containing functions.
 To each function in the container, the container itself is passed to that function.